easypanel-io/website/docs/05-templates/paperlessngx/index.md

 ## Description

-Paperless-ngx is a document management system that transforms your physical documents into a searchable online archive.
-It allows you to organize and index your scanned documents with tags, correspondents, types, and more.
-It performs OCR on your documents, adds selectable text to image-only documents, and supports various file formats including PDF, images, plain text files, and Office documents.
-The app stores your documents plain on disk and provides a single-page application front end with a dashboard for basic statistics and document upload.
-It also offers full-text search, auto-completion, highlighting, and searching for similar documents.
-Paperless-ngx supports email processing, machine learning-powered document matching, and is optimized for multi-core systems.
-The app can be deployed using docker-compose or by manually installing the dependencies and setting up Apache and a database server.
-Paperless-ngx is available in multiple languages and welcomes contributions from the community.
-However, it should be run on a trusted host due to the lack of encryption for stored information.
+Paperless-ngx is a modern document management system designed to convert your physical documents into a searchable online archive, helping you maintain a clutter-free, paperless environment.
+It uses advanced OCR technology to add selectable text to image-only documents, and allows you to organize and index your scanned documents with tags, correspondents, types, and more.
+The app supports a variety of file formats including PDFs, images, plain text files, and Office documents.
+It also features a single-page application front end with a dashboard that displays basic statistics and allows document upload.
+With its full-text search functionality, you can easily find the documents you need, with results sorted by relevance to your search query.
+The app also includes email processing, enabling it to add documents from your email accounts.
+Moreover, Paperless-ngx is powered by machine learning, enabling it to learn from your documents and automatically assign tags, correspondents, and types to documents once you&#39;ve stored a few documents in it.
+It is optimized for multi-core systems, allowing it to process multiple documents in parallel.

 ## Instructions